Nausea and vomiting in Infants and Children

 Preventing spread

 If your child is vomiting, you need to be careful to avoid spreading the infection to yourself, your family, and friends.
 Wash your hands frequently and keep sick children out of school or daycare.
-Children with vomiting (two or more times in 24 hours) that is caused by a contagious condition should be kept out of school or daycare until they have not vomited for 24 hours.
+Children who have vomited two or more times within a 24-hour period due to a contagious condition should be kept out of school or daycare until they have not vomited for 24 hours.

 Hygiene measures

-Hand washing is an essential and very effective way to prevent the spread of infection.
+Hand washing is essential and highly effective in preventing the spread of infection.
 Wet your hands with water and plain or antimicrobial soap, and rub them together for 15 to 30 seconds.
 Pay special attention to the fingernails, between the fingers, and the wrists.
 Rinse your hand thoroughly, dry them with a paper towel, and throw away the paper towel.

-Alcohol-based hand rubs are a good alternative for disinfecting hands if a sink is not available.
+Alcohol-based hand rubs serve as a suitable alternative for disinfecting hands when a sink is not available.
 Spread the hand rub over the entire surface of your hands, fingers, and wrists until dry.
 You can use the rub over and over, if needed.
 Hand rubs are available as a liquid or wipe in small, portable sizes that are easy to carry in a pocket or handbag.
 If you hands are visibly dirty, you should wash them with soap and water.

 When to seek help?